All About the Three Sisters Mountains in Canmore, Alberta

 Can You Hike the Three Sisters in Canmore?

 The Big Sister and the Middle Sister can both be summited in a day.
-The Big Sister is a moderate out-and-back scramble.
-The scramble should be saved for experienced scramblers only as a few tricky steps might make your butt clench if not prepared.
+The Big Sister is a difficult out-and-back scramble.
+The scramble should be saved for experienced scramblers only, as a few tricky steps might make your butt clench if not prepared.

 It’s also very easy to get turned around and find yourself off route on this scramble.
 To summit the Big Sister will require scramblers to climb 1,244 m in 2.6 km, or in other words, it’s incredibly steep up loose scree.

-The Middle Sister is an easy scramble but a much longer day that will require following a laborious creek bed for almost 7 km of the trail, followed by the climb to the summit.
-Only to turn around and take the same boring creekbed trail out.
+The Middle Sister is an easy scramble but a much longer day that requires following a laborious creek bed for almost 7 km of the trail, followed by the climb to the summit, only to turn around and take the same boring creekbed trail out.
 The Middle Sister Trail will have hikers gaining 1,521 m in 17km.
+It’s not considered a favorite among the scrambling community here.

 The Little Sister requires technical climbing skills and is likely only summited a few times a season.
 You cannot hike all Three Sisters in one day.
 The Three Sisters Traverse is a dangerous climbing route rarely attempted by the most experienced.